Driver’s license taken in Atlanta DUI arrest? What do I need to do?

 Most of our clients, including those involved in Atlanta DUI arrests, are nervous because their driver’s license was taken by the arresting officer.
 When Atlanta police take your physical driver license, this is the first step in seeking to impose an administrative license suspension of your driving privileges.
 This pending suspension can either be for your alleged REFUSAL to submit to the requested type of roadside test the officer wanted, OR for submitting to the requested sobriety testing, and being “over the legal BAC limit.”
 This “loss of driver’s license” aspect of a Georgia DUI arrest scares most drivers taken to jail for suspected DUI.

-Travelling around Atlanta by MARTA or private transportation like Uber is expensive, awkward, and can be unpredictable.
+Traveling around Atlanta by MARTA or private transportation like Uber is expensive, awkward, and can be unpredictable.
 Not having your driver’s license as your most picture ID poses problems traveling out of state, getting on planes at airports, and for presenting ID for issuing or cashing checks.
 Our Atlanta DUI attorneys know the value and benefit of protecting your driver’s license and right to drive.

 The process of an officer seizing your plastic driver’s license and replacing it with a Georgia DDS Form 1205 is painful for anyone facing DUI charges in Georgia, whether in Atlanta or any other city.